omartinez182/omartinez182/README.md

 #### I'm a Data Scientist with experience on marketing applications.

 ### About Me
 Currently, exploring AI as a graduate student at Duke University.
 Previously, my area of focus revolved around using explainable machine learning to support business decisions.
-I've also worked on implementing methods to increase confidence in the use of predictive modeling for marketing applications.
+I've also worked on projects related to increasing confidence in the use of predictive modeling for marketing applications.

 ### Skills
 OOP / Causal Inference / Statistics / Machine Learning